-Articulation agreements with public and private institutions offer students who earn the A.A.S. degree the opportunity to transfer all of their coursework to the four-year institution.
+Students who earn the A.A.S. degree have the opportunity to transfer their coursework to a four-year institution.
 Students in specialized programs, or who earn an A.A.S. degree should discuss the transfer process with an advisor.